 It depends on when the withholding occurred and when you submitted your tax information.
 However, generally, Outdoorsy is prohibited from returning withheld amounts.

-It depends on how much you receive in reportable payments each year:
+It typically depends on how much you receive in reportable payments each year, although tax laws do change form time to time.

-Yes, we must notify the IRS of your reportable payments, starting in 2022.
-We’ll also prepare a 1099-K for you and send a copy to the IRS.
+For the 2022 tax year, we must notify the IRS of your reportable payments and prepare a 1099-K tax form for you if: